randomtruffles/Dominion_League/faq.md

 #### What do I do if my opponent did not show up at our scheduled time?

-Please wait 15 minutes past the scheduled time to see if the opponent shows up.
-If the opponent has still not arrived, notify your moderator.
+Please wait 15 minutes past the scheduled time to see if your opponent shows up.
+If your opponent has still not arrived, notify your moderator.
 While this can be frustrating, there are many reasons this may happen.

 #### What do I do if I can no longer make it to a match I scheduled?